Renaldo Hill: Early career

 Hill began his coaching career at Wyoming (2012–13), where he served as a graduate assistant in 2012 before being promoted to cornerbacks coach in 2013.

-Pittsburgh Steelers
+University of Pittsburgh Panthers

 In 2015, Hill became the defensive backs coach at Pittsburgh where he coached for three seasons.

 Miami Dolphins

 In 2018, Hill was hired by the Miami Dolphins as their assistant defensive backs coach under head coach Adam Gase.

 Denver Broncos

 On January 17, 2019, Hill was hired by the Denver Broncos as their defensive backs coach under head coach Vic Fangio.

 Los Angeles Chargers

 On January 25, 2021, Hill was hired by the Los Angeles Chargers as their defensive coordinator under head coach Brandon Staley, whom he worked with in Denver.

 Miami Dolphins

 On February 20, 2023, Hill was hired as a pass game coordinator and a defensive backs coach by the Miami Dolphins.

+Carolina Panthers

+On January 30, 2025, the Carolina Panthers added Hill to their coaching staff.

 Personal life

 Renaldo is the younger brother of Ray Hill, who also played at Michigan State and with the Dolphins as well (1998–2000).
 They are the third set of brothers to have played for the Dolphins, joining the Blackwoods (safety Glenn, 1979–87; safety Lyle, 1981–86) and the Ayanbadejos (fullback Obafemi, 2003; linebacker Brendon, 2003–04).